Carnival in French Guiana

 Carnival in French Guiana is a major event.
 Its style is described as Afro-Caribbean.
 A moveable holiday, it takes place between Epiphany and Ash Wednesday, ending on Mardi Gras.
 Known internationally for its Paré-masqué balls and its emblematic character, the Touloulou, it is considered the longest carnival in the world.

 The participants – French, Creole, Brazilian and Chinese people – dress in vibrant costumes.
 Main events include a parade and a burlesque-style marriage.

 Background

 This celebration is a cultural tradition of the Guianan Creole, its origin traced to carnival customs practiced in Europe.
-It debuted during the beginning of colonization, between the 1600 and 1700 centuries.
+It debuted during the beginning of colonization, between the 1600s and 1700s.
 When settlers took part in carnival, forbidding the slaves from participating.
 Defying the ban, the slaves practiced carnival in clandestine ways, seeing it as a way to regain some freedom, to commemorate African fertility, and to deride the settlers.
 In the present day, metropolitan, Brazilian and Chinese communities take part in the event.
 Its occurrence varies, prescribed by the religious calendar and taking place between the Epiphany in early January, and Ash Wednesday, which marks the beginning of Lent.
-Carnival ends on Shrovetide.
+Carnival ends on Mardi Gras.